Frequently Asked Questions

 - Hair loss in the treatment area

-For more information watch the radiation side effects video on our patient resources page.
+For more information watch the radiation side effects video on our "What to Expect" page.

 Always let your health care team know about any side effects you may be experiencing, even if they seem minor.